sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

-# SAS Viya Application Multi-Tenancy
+# SAS Viya Multi-tenancy

-SAS Viya supports a multi-tenant environment where multiple tenants can use the applications of a single deployment.
-Each tenant has access to the licensed software and can manage their own resources but has no visibility into the data and workflows of other tenants.
-The SAS Viya _IT Operations Guide_ provides detailed information about requirements and onboarding procedures for a multi-tenant deployment of SAS Viya.
-Access it [here](https://go.documentation.sas.com/doc/en/itopscdc/default/caltenants/titlepage.htm).
+SAS Viya Multi-tenancy enables the onboarding and offboarding of tenants.
+The tenants share access to licensed SAS Viya applications, but tenants cannot access the data, workflows, users, and resources in other tenants.

+The onboarding and offboarding processes described here enable you to deploy tenants with specified users and groups as part of the deployment process.
+Standardized CAS Servers can be installed with each tenant, or CAS Servers can be installed after tenant onboarding.

+The tenant onboarding and offboarding processes can be run as needed after the initial onboarding.
+Offboarding removes specified tenants and their CAS Servers.

-## Requirements for a Multi-Tenant Environment
+## Requirements for a Multi-tenant Environment

 1. CAS Server Resources Requirement.

    Each tenant requires a dedicated CAS server.
 See [CAS Server Resources](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/n0ampbltwqgkjkn1j3qogztsbbu0.htm#p1phbohacgeubcn0zgt2pdlqu0fu) for more details and [plan workload placement](https://go.documentation.sas.com/doc/en/itopscdc/default/dplyml0phy0dkr/p0om33z572ycnan1c1ecfwqntf24.htm#p1ujrdxsdddpdpn1r3xavgwaa0tu) accordingly.

-2. SAS Infrastructure Data Server.
+2. PostgreSQL Requirement.

-   SAS Viya requires either an internal PostgreSQL instance, which is the default option that is deployed automatically, or an external instance that you configure and maintain.
-Both the internal and external PostgreSQL options are supported for multi-tenancy.
-If you deploy with the default option, SAS configures and maintains the deployment for you.
-If you instead deploy an external PostgreSQL instance, you are responsible for configuring and maintaining it.
+   SAS Viya Multi-tenancy requires either an internal PostgreSQL instance, which is the default option that is deployed automatically, or an external PostgreSQL instance that you configure and maintain.
 For external PostgreSQL, see [Requirements for External PostgreSQL](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/p05lfgkwib3zxbn1t6nyihexp12n.htm#p1wq8ouke3c6ixn1la636df9oa1u).
-Also for details see [PostgreSQL Requirements for a Multi-Tenant Deployment](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/p05lfgkwib3zxbn1t6nyihexp12n.htm#p1r5u2f0yyiql5n11qb61lldcq1j).
+Also for details see [PostgreSQL Requirements for a Multi-tenant Deployment](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/p05lfgkwib3zxbn1t6nyihexp12n.htm#p1r5u2f0yyiql5n11qb61lldcq1j).

-   **Note:** You need to size the total number of tenants that will onboarded to calculate max_connections correctly before deployment.
-This cannot be changed after deployment, cluster rebuild will be required for any post deploy resource changes.
+   **Note:** Before deployment, when using internal PostgreSQL, be sure to size the total number of tenants that will be onboarded.
+The variable `V4MT_TENANT_IDS` must list all tenants planned to be onboarded.
+The list of tenants is used to calculate max_connections in PostgreSQL.
+After deployment, max_connections cannot be changed without redeploying SAS Viya.

 3. TLS certificates.
 See [TLS Requirements](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/n18dxcft030ccfn1ws2mujww1fav.htm#p0bskqphz9np1ln14ejql9ush824).

 4. DNS configuration.
 See [DNS Requirements for Multi-Tenancy](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/n18dxcft030ccfn1ws2mujww1fav.htm#n0mfva3uqvw78nn14s2deu1um3m1).

-5. User accounts in your LDAP or SCIM identity provider.
+5. LDAP or SCIM requirements.

    To configure LDAP see the steps in [OpenLDAP Customizations](#openldap-customizations).

-   For more information on requirements see [Additional LDAP Requirements for Multi-Tenancy](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/n18dxcft030ccfn1ws2mujww1fav.htm#p1dr09lqs9w0w7n1iaklneorpy4r) or [Additional SCIM Requirements for Multi-Tenancy](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/n18dxcft030ccfn1ws2mujww1fav.htm#n0snw477kspeqln1fmoeq3hu6c4m).
+For more information on LDAP or SCIM requirements see [Additional LDAP Requirements for Multi-tenancy](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/n18dxcft030ccfn1ws2mujww1fav.htm#p1dr09lqs9w0w7n1iaklneorpy4r) or [Additional SCIM Requirements for Multi-tenancy](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/n18dxcft030ccfn1ws2mujww1fav.htm#n0snw477kspeqln1fmoeq3hu6c4m).

+## Limitations to Multi-tenancy Support
 Multi-tenancy is not supported in every customer environment.
-For more information, see [Limitations to Multi-Tenancy Support](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/n0jq6u1duu7sqnn13cwzecyt475u.htm#p11lcjg42kzdgjn1obgqb9zlaltw).
+For more information, see [Limitations to Multi-tenancy Support](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/n0jq6u1duu7sqnn13cwzecyt475u.htm#p11lcjg42kzdgjn1obgqb9zlaltw).

 ## Actions

-Actions to perform onboard, cas-onboard or offboard tenants.

 | Name | Description |
 | :--- | :--- |